RandomSearch18/a-level-project/docs/readme.md

 ![Screenshot of the route to Heathrow](assets/sprint-2/heathrow-route.png)

 In conclusion, the routing engine performed reasonable well under stress testing, considering that my routing graph is rather unoptimised.

+## Sprint 3 (2025-01-14 onwards)

+### Sprint 3 goals

+In my [upfront plan for sprint 3](#sprint-3-upfront-plan), I allocated it for adding the options to the routing engine.
+However, because I didn't manage to implement the weight function for the routing engine in sprint 2, I will change my plan to allocate some time for implementing the weight calculation logic, and then implement a small number of options that are selectable in the frontend, and that are considered in the routing engine.
+If time allows, I will also improve the route details screen to include any warnings encountered during the route calculation process.

+#### Sprint 3 user stories

+With this new plan in mind, below are my user stories for sprint 3:

+1. As a user, I want to walk along a safe route
+2. As a user, I want the app to provide routes that are nice to walk along
+3. As a user, I want an intuitive UI for selecting routing options
+4. As a responsible user, I want to avoid private paths
+5. As a user, I want to allow routing through private paths, for when I have permission
+6. As a user, I want to avoid any paths that are physically impassable
+7. As a user, I want to avoid any paths that are illegal to walk along

 <div>